awsdocs/aws-greengrass-developer-guide/doc_source/lambda-group-config.md

 ```

 **Important**
-We recommend that you avoid running as root unless absolutely necessary\.
-When you run a Lambda function as root, you increase the risk of unintended changes, such as accidentally deleting a critical file\.
-In addition, running as root increases the risks to your data and device from malicious individuals\.
+We recommend that you avoid running Lambda functions as root unless absolutely necessary\.
+Running as root increases the following risks:
+The risk of unintended changes, such as accidentally deleting a critical file\.
+The risk to your data and device from malicious individuals\.
+The risk of container escapes when Docker containers run with `--net=host` and `UID=EUID=0`\.

 **To allow Lambda functions to run as root**